drug-design/course/docs/chapters/conformational-analysis.md

 ### Local Minima and Global Minimum
 *[Global Minimum]: The global minimum of a function is the smallest value it takes on over its entire range of possibilities

-Molecular dynamic simulations can be used to obtain low energy conformers.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/local-minima-global-minimum-939fa0d3'><i class='fa fa-play' aria-hidden='true'></i></button>Molecular dynamic simulations can be used to obtain low energy conformers.
 The simulations can run with differing temperatures to obtain different families of conformers.
 At higher temperatures, more conformers are possible and it becomes feasible to cross energy barriers.
 Current methodology and computer capabilities do not allow the sampling of the conformational space of large molecules.

 ![](https://media.drugdesign.org/course/conformational-analysis/7_3_0_1.gif){: loading=lazy }